WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 </script>
 ```

-As you can see, for each condition, we have to use JavaScript to modify everything in the DOM that has changed, taking into account the previous state.
+As you can see, for each condition, you have to use JavaScript to modify everything in the DOM that has changed, taking into account the previous state.

 ### The declarative approach